-The most obvious difference between browsers is update frequency, and constant updates are efficient ways fighting against cybercriminals.
+The most obvious difference between browsers is update frequency.
+The most efficient ways to fight against cybercriminals are constant updates.

 Both Chrome and Safari block popups by default.
-Google will prompt a warning when you visit an unsafe site further, and Safari presents a small green icon to show the safety of the site that you visited.
+Google will prompt a warning when you visit an unsafe site further.
+Safari presents a small green icon to show the safety of the site that you visited.

 In security, Safari vs Chrome battle is neck and neck.
 When it comes to privacy, that's a different kettle of fish.
 Google Incorporation never hide the desperation for users' data, despite the claims that are because they want to improve your experience.
 Website recommendations and predictive searches must have clues or traces.

 Apple also collects kinds of information on Safari, for example, locations, names, and IP address.
 It may share the information even though it claims not to do so.
 If you find the cookies of Safari and Chrome take up too much storage space, then you can clear cookies on Mac.

 Safari vs Chrome battle is long-standing and ongoing, while there is no decisive winner for they both have their own splendid highlights and inevitable weaknesses.

 This article expounds on the basic information about Safari and Chrome, moreover, it analyzes the differences between Safari and Chrome on MacBook, iMac, Mac Mini, and MacBook Pro.
 You can select your satisfied one as the default browser on your device, or you can apply both of them as long as your device has enough storage space.

 If you find Safari running slow on Mac, read the related article to change the condition: [Proved] 9 Ways to Speed Up Safari on Mac in 2022.